eduair94/translate-cmd/README.md

 - ✅ **Incremental Updates**: Only translates missing keys, preserves existing translations
 - ✅ **Recursive Translation**: Find and translate files in all subdirectories
 - ✅ **Preserves JSON Structure**: Maintains nested objects and arrays perfectly
+- ✅ **Structure Preservation**: Keeps flat keys like `"test.test"` as flat keys, nested objects as nested
+- ✅ **Placeholder Protection**: Automatically protects content in curly braces like `{username}` from translation
+- ✅ **Mixed Data Types**: Preserves numbers, booleans, null values, and other non-string data
 - ✅ **Progress Tracking**: Visual indicators with spinners and progress info
 - ✅ **Multiple Languages**: Translate to multiple target languages in one command
 - ✅ **Error Handling**: Graceful error handling and recovery